PKua007/rampack/doc/observables.md

 ## Trackers

-A special class of [normal observables](#normal-observables), with 6 specific interval values specifying how the system translates and rotates during its evolution.
+A special class of [normal observables](#normal-observables), with 6 interval values specifying how the system translates and rotates during its evolution.
 Those are:

 * `[tracker name]_x`, `[...]_y`, `[...]_z` - evolving position of the origin of the system,
 * `[tracker name]_ox`, `[...]_oy`, `[...]_oz` - evolving orientation of the system (as Euler angles).

-What is considered origin and the identity orientation, as well as how the movement is inferred is specific to a particular tracker type.
+What is considered origin and the identity orientation (zero Euler angles), as well as how the movement is inferred is specific to a particular tracker type.
 Some trackers may track only one type of movement (translational or orientational).
 Each tracker has its **tracker name**, which is used for example in interval value's names.

-The trackers are mainly used in other types of observables, such as [class `density_histogram`](#class-densityhistogram) to cancel out zero-energy movement of the system during the course of the simulation.
+The trackers are mainly used by other types of observables, such as [class `density_histogram`](#class-densityhistogram) to cancel out zero-energy movement of the system during the course of the simulation.

-Currently, only one tracker type is supported:
+Currently, the following trackers are available:
 * [Class `fourier_tracker`](#class-fouriertracker)